 The Racing Record

-The 962’s results read like a highlight reel of 1980s endurance racing.
 The factory 962C won the 24 Hours of Le Mans in 1986 and 1987, with a driver roster that included Derek Bell, Al Holbert, and Hans-Joachim Stuck.
 You can trace those wins in Porsche’s own motorsport history.
+A third Le Mans win followed in 1994 with the road-derived Dauer car, covered further down.

-What stands out is the longevity.
+What stands out most is the longevity.
 Privateer 962s were still winning races into the early 1990s, and a Team Taisan car took an All Japan Grand Touring title in 1994.
 That is a decade of competitive life for a single design, which is almost unheard of in top-level racing.

 The Privateer Era

-Porsche did something unusual with the 962.
-It sold the car to customers, and lots of them.
-Of the 91 built, 75 went to private teams.
+Porsche sold the 962 to customers, and lots of them.
+Of the 91 built, 75 went to private owners and customer teams.
 That decision is why the 962 appeared in so many different liveries and won so many races the factory never entered.
+On a given weekend the grid could hold a dozen of them.

 Several teams went further and built their own chassis around Porsche running gear.
-Joest Racing campaigned heavily modified 962s for years.
-Kremer built the 962CK with a carbon fiber chassis.
+Joest Racing campaigned heavily modified 962s for years and ran the famous F.A.T. cars.
+Al Holbert’s Holbert Racing ran the dominant IMSA program in the United States, while Kremer Racing built the 962CK with a carbon fiber chassis.
 Brun Motorsport ran its own design and finished second in the 1987 World Sportscar Championship.
-Richard Lloyd Racing developed an aluminum honeycomb tub with revised aerodynamics.

-This army of privateers turned the 962 into the backbone of an entire racing era.
-On any given weekend in the late 1980s, the grid could hold a dozen 962s in wildly different colors, all fighting each other.
-It is a big reason the car is so loved by fans today.
+Richard Lloyd Racing developed an aluminum honeycomb tub with revised aerodynamics that many rate as the best-handling 962 of all.
+This army of privateers turned the 962 into the backbone of an entire racing era, and it is a big reason the car is so loved by fans today.

 The Road-Going 962s

-Because so many 962s existed, several companies turned them into road cars.
 The Schuppan 962CR was a fully reworked street version with new bodywork, priced around £830,000 when new.
 Koenig and DP Motorsport built their own small runs of road-legal conversions.
+None were comfortable in any normal sense, but they let a handful of very rich buyers drive a Le Mans car to dinner.

 The most famous road-going 962 is the Dauer 962 Le Mans.
 Jochen Dauer turned the race car into a road-legal supercar, and Porsche spotted a loophole.
-Because it was technically a production road car, it could race at Le Mans in the GT category.
-In 1994 the Dauer 962 Le Mans won the 24 Hours outright, giving the 962 its third Le Mans victory ten years after its debut.
+Because it was technically a production road car, it could race at Le Mans in the GT category rather than against the prototypes.

 Value and Legacy